pbinspanish/music-yaml-generator/README.md

 - `append_explicit`: This is the tag to read to determine whether to append the string in `explicit_character`.
 Note that this assumes the tag is set to 1 when explicit.
 Intended for use with the ITUNESADVISORY tag.

 #### modification_tags
-These tags are used for modifying fields in Plex, as per the [Plex Meta Manager documentation]([Music Library Metadata — Plex Meta Manager Wiki 1.18.3 documentation](https://metamanager.wiki/en/latest/metadata/metadata/music.html#general-attributes)).
+These tags are used for modifying fields in Plex, as per the [Plex Meta Manager documentation](https://metamanager.wiki/en/latest/metadata/metadata/music.html#general-attributes).
 Currently, only `title` and `original_artist` are supported.
 The values of each of these fields must match a read tag in `read_tags`.
 - `title`: Changes the title of a track in Plex.
 If `append_explicit` is used, then the `explicit_character` string will be appended to this tag.
 - `original_artist`: Changes the original_artist field in Plex.
 Note that this is not the album artist, used for grouping and matching, but rather a per track field.